kaufland-ecommerce/esque/README.md

 ## How to de-serialize protobuf files

 To de-serialize protobuf files you need to have generated files using [protoc](https://grpc.io/docs/protoc-installation/) command.
-Let's assume you have following proto file:
+Let's assume you have following proto file and you have dispatched message to a kafka topic with `HelloWorldResponse`:
 ```
 syntax = "proto3";